SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-09-13-directed-acyclic-graphs-from-an-equivalence-class-for-an-image.md

 </figure>
 These DAGs share the same skeleton.
 There are no v-structures in the DAGs.
 So, they share the same set of v-structures, specifically no v-structures.
 The dependencies in these DAGs have been examined using the R package DAGitty <a href="#DAGitty" >[2]</a> and it has been determined that there are no marginal or conditional independencies among the features.
 Hence, all the DAGs imply the same set of d-separation implications, specifically no marginal or conditional d-separations.
 The absence of marginal or conditional d-separation implications is in compliance with the above reasoning and expectation that the features should be dependent on each other since the number of pixels in each feature is relatively big.
 ## Conclusion
-DAGs from the same equivalence class for a colorless image has been constructed.
+DAGs from the same equivalence class for an image has been constructed.
 The reasoning behind these DAGs has been explained.
 ## References
 <span id="Pearl">[1] Judea Pearl, Madelyn Glymour, Nicholas P. Jewell \emph{Causal Inference In Statistics A Primer}, Wiley, 2016.</span>